-Making caravans more stable has always been desirable.
+Making caravans more stable is always desirable.
 For Australian (and US) caravans it is often essential.
 Such caravans are increasingly heavier, yet new tow vehicles are increasingly lighter.
-In 2013, one Australian insurer (CIL Insurance) alone reports 135 caravan rollovers.* Of these, 88% related to ‘loss of control’, and 4% ‘fell off the towball’.
+In 2013, one Australian insurer (CIL Insurance) alone reports 135 caravan rollovers.
+Of these, 88% related to ‘loss of control’, and 4% ‘fell off the towball’.
 According to CIL ‘Lost control accounts for 91% of the rollovers . . . in all cases, the van began to fishtail and the driver wasn’t able to bring it back under control.’
-The ‘loss of control’ points to incorrect loading, inadequate tow vehicle weight, excess caravan weight, excess hitch overhang, driver error, and particularly speed.
+The ‘loss of control’ included incorrect loading, inadequate tow vehicle weight, excess caravan weight, excess hitch overhang, driver error, and particularly speed.’

 An only too typical caravan roll-over.
 Pic: original source unknown.

 Most Australian caravans built since 2000 or so are about 6.5 metres and about 2200 kg.
 But some are 7-9 metres and weigh over 3500 kg.
 One recently released is over 4000 kg.
 Despite this, many are towed by vehicles far lighter than the caravan – and at 100-110 km/h.
-Worse, a (2016) major Australian caravan magazine noted that a substantial percentage of heavy caravans submitted for review were found to be heavier than their makers claimed.
+A (2016) Australian caravan magazine stated that a substantial percentage of heavy caravans submitted for review were heavier than their makers claimed.

-Before finalising payment for any caravan (new or used) have it it weighed in your presence on a certified weighbridge.
-Never assume the Tare Mass – legally required to be shown on a plate affixed to the chassis – reflects reality.
+Before finalising payment for any caravan have it it weighed in your presence on a certified weighbridge.
+Never assume the Tare Mass shown reflects current reality.
 That weight is as the unit left the factory.
-It does not include the (1kg per litre) of all water carried, nor (in many cases) any of the optional extras even if included in the original order.
-It is not unknown for a caravan to be so heavy that there is no allowance for anything to be legally carried within it.
+It does not include the (1kg per litre) of all water carried.
+Nor (in many cases) any of the optional extras even if included in the original order.
+It is not unknown for a caravan to be so heavy there’s no allowance for personal effects.

 Making caravans more stable – tow ball mass